 Your school might have some data on post-graduation employment rates, or you could use a trusted source such as the National Center for Education Statistics (NCES) or Bureau of Labor Statistics (BLS).

 You might also dig up data on the return on investment (ROI) of specific majors.
 After all, if you’re spending money to attend college — or taking on student loans — it’s useful to think about how you’ll make that investment back after you graduate.

 You may encounter a frustrating Catch-22 during the post-college job search: You want workplace experience, but many jobs are only hiring people who already have workplace experience.
 Not everyone can afford to work an unpaid internship to ramp up their resume.

 If you’re applying with little-to-no experience, make sure to highlight your college achievements.
 Consider any activities where you held a leadership role or projects that show off your transferable skills.

 Perhaps you overcame a significant challenge or collaborated with a team to create something new.
 Whatever they are, your college achievements can indicate you have the core competencies to succeed in a job.

 So don’t discount your college experiences.
 Instead, look at them through the eyes of a hiring manager.
 Pick out the ones that demonstrate professional skills, especially if you don’t have much workplace experience.
 Put them on your resume and LinkedIn profile, and practice what you’ll say during a job interview.

-Many job-seekers have lost faith in traditional job search engines such as Monster and Career Builder.
-These enormous databases invite applications on a national level.
+Many job seekers have lost faith in traditional job search engines such as Monster and CareerBuilder.
+These databases invite applications on a national level.
 All too often, you’ll apply for a position and never hear back.

 If you haven’t graduated yet, keep connecting with people who share your interests and goals.
 And if you can, take advantage of your alumni network.
 You may even find a mentor or professional you can shadow for a day.
 You’ll learn about career development while making a valuable connection that could land you your next job.